amyhupe/amyhupe.co.uk/src/articles/2019-08-06-lets-write-more-blog-posts-an-experiment.md

 description: An experiment to see if we can get more people blogging about their work in the open by working together.
 Here’s how to get involved.
 ---

-## Let’s write more blog posts: an experiment

 As someone who blogs sometimes about my work, I often find myself talking to peers and colleagues who tell me they’d like to do the same but—for various reasons—they don’t feel they can.

 [When I asked on Twitter](https://twitter.com/Amy_Hupe/status/1126189806264946689?s=20) about the biggest barriers to blogging about work, people told me that they: